-At the end of the course, the student will able to:

-- 1. Explain the kinetics of gaseous diffusion and viscosity based on various parameters; understanding of gaseous mixture separation based on partial pressures. - 2.
-Determine of Physical properties of pure Liquids and mixtures (solutions) - 3.
-Elucidate the structure of crystals using X-ray crystallography - 4.
-State and apply the laws of thermodynamics in macroscopy systems and thermochemistry of chemical reactions. - 5.
-Predict spontaneity of reactions by using thermodynamic principles.
+CO1: Explain the kinetics of gaseous diffusion and viscosity based on various parameters; understand gaseous mixture separation based on partial pressures.

+CO2: Determine of Physical properties of pure Liquids and mixtures (solutions).

+CO3: Elucidate the structure of crystals using X-ray crystallography

+CO4: State and apply the laws of thermodynamics in macroscopy systems and thermochemistry of chemical reactions.

+CO5: Predict the spontaneity of reactions by using thermodynamic principles.

 - 1. Atkins, P. W. & Paula, J. de Atkin's Physical Chemistry 8th Ed., Oxford University Press (2006). - 2.
 Ball, D. W. Physical Chemistry Thomson Press, India (2007). - 3.
 Castellan, G. W. Physical Chemistry 4th Ed.
-Narosa (2004). - 4.
+Narosa (2004) - 4.
 Mortimer, R. G. Physical Chemistry 3rd Ed.
-Elsevier: NOIDA, UP (2009). - 5.
-K. L Kapoor, Textbook of physical chemistry, Volume I and II (2015)
+Elsevier: NOIDA, UP (2009).

-SR. NO. EXPERIMENT NAME 1 To determine the enthalpy of neutralization of a weak acid/weak base versus strong base/strong acid and determine the enthalpy of ionization of the weak acid/weak base.
+Sr. No. EXPERIMENT NAME To determine the enthalpy of neutralization of a weak acid/weak base versus 1 strong base/strong acid and determine the enthalpy of ionization of the weak acid/weak base.
 2 To determine the enthalpy of solution of solid calcium chloride and calculate the lattice energy of calcium chloride from its enthalpy data using Born Haber Cycle.
-3 Determination of heat capacity of a calorimeter for different volumes using change of enthalpy data of a known system (method of back calculation of heat capacity of calorimeter from known enthalpy of solution of sulphuric acid or enthalpy of neutralization), and (ii) heat gained equal to heat lost by cold water and hot water respectively 4 Determination of heat capacity of a calorimeter for different volumes using heat gained equal to heat lost by cold water and hot water respectively 5 Determination of enthalpy of neutralization of hydrochloric acid with sodium hydroxide.
+Determination of heat capacity of a calorimeter for different volumes using change of enthalpy data of a known system (method of back calculation of heat capacity of 3 calorimeter from known enthalpy of solution of sulphuric acid or enthalpy of neutralization), and (ii) heat gained equal to heat lost by cold water and hot water respectively 4 Determination of heat capacity of a calorimeter for different volumes using heat 7 gained equal to heat lost by cold water and hot water respectively 5 Determination of enthalpy of neutralization of hydrochloric acid with sodium hydroxide.
 6 Study of the solubility of benzoic acid in water and determination of ΔH .
 7 Determination of integral enthalpy (endothermic and exothermic) solution of salts.
 8 Calculation of enthalpy of ionization.

-Subject Code CHF-108 Subject Title Analytical methods in chemistry LTP 302 Credit 4 Subject Category CC Year 1 st Semester I
+Subject Code CHF108 Subject Title BASIC ANALYTICAL CHEMISTRY LTP 3 1 2 Credit 5 Subject Category CC Year 1 st Semester I